Updated on August 17th, 2022.

 Summer may be almost over, but that doesn’t mean it’s time for the kids to stay cooped up indoors playing video games and watching TV.
 In September, the weather is ideal for taking part in plenty of alfresco adventures.
 Here are 10 family-friendly outdoor activities that are virtually free.

 - Fly a Kite – Take advantage of a crisp, clear day with a light-to-medium breeze to fly a kite.
-New to kite flying?
-Here is a site that has lots of kite flying tips and tricks.

 - Collect Nature – Bring a little bit of the outdoors in.
 Collect pine cones, colorful leaves, twigs, acorns, rocks and other natural treasures.
 Help your children search online to learn more about their findings, and check out our Pinterest board for some great nature craft ideas.